 - Take your pain medicine at least 30 minutes before your physical therapist comes. - Change your position every 45 minutes throughout the day. - Use ice packs for pain control.
 Apply to your affected joint, not directly on skin, to decrease discomfort, not more than 20 minutes each hour.
 You can use ice before and after your exercise program. - Your appetite may be poor.
 Drink plenty of fluids to keep from getting dehydrated. - You may have difficulty sleeping.
 This is normal.
 Do not sleep or nap too much during the day. - Your energy level will be decreased for the first month. - Pain medications that contain narcotics promote constipation.
 Use stool softeners or laxatives, such as Milk of Magnesia, if necessary.
 Add fiber to your diet. - Take blood thinners as prescribed by your doctor as they help to avoid blood clots. - Take your temperature if you feel warm or sick.
-Call your surgeon or navigator if it exceeds 101 degrees F. - Use your knee immobilizer at night until instructed to discontinue use by your surgeon.
-This is usually used for 1-2 weeks after surgery. - Wear your white compression stockings at all times until your surgeon tells you otherwise. - Consult your physical therapist or surgeon with any questions.
+Call your surgeon or navigator if it exceeds 101 degrees F. - Wear your knee immobilizer when walking and at night until instructed to discontinue use by your surgeon or physical therapist. - Wear your white compression stockings at all times until your surgeon tells you otherwise. - Consult your physical therapist or surgeon with any questions.